Ntore Habimana: Early life

 Habimana was born in Mississauga, Ontario to a Rwandan father and Burundian mother, who had moved to Canada in 1994.
 As a kid, he idolized Vince Carter.

 College career

 Habimana played five seasons of U Sports men's basketball for the Wilfrid Laurier Golden Hawks and averaged 10.1 points in his final season.
 On February 18, 2020, he had a career-high 20 points against the Waterloo Warriors.

 Professional career

 On March 2, 2022, Habimana signed his first professional contract with REG BBC of the Rwanda Basketball League (RBL) and the Basketball Africa League (BAL).
 He was not on the roster for the 2022 BAL Playoffs.
 Habimana won the 2022 RBL championship with REG.

 On July 22, 2022, Habimana signed with the Edmonton Stingers.

 On October 6, 2022, he signed a 2-year contract with APR.
+He was on APR's roster that finished in third place in the 2025 BAL season.

 National team career

 Since 2021, Habimana is a member of the Rwanda men's national basketball team.
+He won a bronze medal at the 2023 FIBA AfroCan in Angola, the first-ever podium finish for the country.